neuroidss/lab-governance/README.md

 - use 'LabCoop' group for all your payments
 - use HUF (you can convert all other on mid conversion price)

-Do not add costs to Splitwise, which have been paid with company card or company cash
+Do not add costs to Splitwise, which have been paid with company card or company cash.
+(You can still add transactions between partners, and company purchases you pre-financed for the company with your money.)

 If you paid something on behalf of the company, you can only add the cost to SplitWise with one of these prefixes: office food, office, pr, travel, sales / biz dev, hr.
 For example "[office food] sör".